Piedmont Atlantic megaregion

-The Piedmont Atlantic Megaregion (PAM) is a neologism created by the Regional Plan Association for an area of the Southeastern United States that includes the Atlanta, Birmingham, Charlotte, Memphis, Nashville, Research Triangle (Raleigh-Durham), and Greensboro-Winston-Salem-High Point metropolitan areas.
+The Piedmont Atlantic megaregion, or Southeast Megalopolis, is a neologism created by the Regional Plan Association for an area of the Southeastern United States that contains parts of the states of Alabama, Georgia, Tennessee, South Carolina, and North Carolina.
+The region includes the Atlanta, Birmingham, Charlotte, Memphis, Nashville, Research Triangle (Raleigh–Durham), Upstate South Carolina (Greenville–Spartanburg–Anderson), and Greensboro–Winston-Salem–High Point metropolitan areas.
 The megaregion generally follows the Interstate 85/20 corridor.
-According to Georgia Tech, PAM represents over 12 percent of the total United States population and covers over 243000 sqmi of land.
+According to Georgia Tech, the Piedmont Atlantic represents over 12 percent of the total United States population and covers over 243000 sqmi of land.

-PAM is just one emergent megalopolis (also known as a megaregion) of eleven such regions in the continental United States.
+The Piedmont Atlantic megaregion is just one emergent megalopolis (also known as a megaregion) of eleven such regions in the continental United States.
 Half of the nation's population growth and two-thirds of its economic growth are expected to occur within those regions over the next four decades.

 Region

 Studies by Virginia Tech and Georgia Tech identify the 85/20 corridor in the Southeastern United States area as an "emergent" megalopolis including the primary cities of Atlanta, Birmingham, Greenville, Spartanburg, Charlotte, Winston-Salem, Greensboro, Durham, and Raleigh with Atlanta being the largest metropolitan area and Charlotte being the largest city.
 Both studies refer to the area as the Piedmont megalopolis.

 The Georgia Tech survey defines the region narrowly, focusing on the urban and suburban counties between Birmingham and Raleigh, and the rural counties that explicitly link those urban and suburban counties.

 The Virginia Tech study proposes a broader definition, which would also include Columbus, Macon, Huntsville, Augusta, Columbia, Knoxville, Chattanooga, the Tri-Cities, Asheville and a number of smaller cities.
 The western extent of this definition is deeply disconnected from the remainder of the region by the Appalachian Mountains range, and is economically not well-integrated into the greater region.
 Other locales mentioned in the Virginia Tech study remain disconnected from the region's core, separated by dozens of miles of deeply rural areas.

 Both reports highlight the "emergent" nature of this possible megalopolis, noting comparatively low urban densities, but also noting a pattern in growth (in the individual, component urban areas) towards each other.
 As of 2005, this region (as defined in the Virginia Tech study) has a population of 19 million.

-The Piedmont Atlantic central Metropolitan Areas are located on the southern Piedmont region which gives the Megaregion its name.
+The Piedmont Atlantic central Metropolitan Areas are located on the southern Piedmont region which gives the megaregion its name.
 The Piedmont is located between the Appalachian Mountains and the Atlantic coastal plain.
 The surface relief of the Piedmont is characterized by relatively low, rolling hills with heights above sea level between 200 feet (50 m) and 800 feet to (rarely) 1,000 feet (250 m to 300 m).